eihsu/dsslite/README.md

 + Fancier text-based output.
-(Prefer not to go with gui, so participants can get an arguably more authentic back-end experience, and to maintain ease of deployment.
-Maybe plot out a static graph or something at the end, as a file.)
+(Prefer not to go with gui, so participants can get an arguably more authentic back-end experience, and to maintain ease of deployment.)

++ Still not a UI, but maybe plot out a static graph at the end, as a file.

++ HTML page for viewing db contents at the end, so people can make the connection to the final product they see on for instance a social media feed.

 + More options for configuring time delays and simulation speed.
 Tune options to accentuate desired observations as users progress through the examples.

++ Allow multi-processing on workers.

 + Live high score system where runtime results get posted to server.